 How does the Duo Security software get my phone numbers?

-Which HRMS phone types are available for use in Duo?
+Which HCM phone types are available for use in Duo?

 What should I do if I need to update my phone numbers in Duo?

-If you are not able to authenticate yourself in order to change your phone information via self-service, please contact your department’s payroll liaison for assistance.
-Changes made by you via self-service and changes made directly in HRMS by your payroll liaison will be sent in real-time to Duo and be reflected in the Duo authentication page the next time you use it.
+If you are not able to authenticate yourself in order to change your phone information via self-service, please contact your department's payroll liaison for assistance.
+Changes made by you via self-service and changes made directly in Human Capital Management (HCM), CU's HR tool, your HCM user will be sent in real time to Duo and be reflected in the Duo authentication page the next time you use it.

-What Phone types from HRMS will have the SMS passcode option on the Duo authentication page?
+What Phone types from HCM will have the SMS passcode option on the Duo authentication page?